History of ACR Messina: The bankrupt

 Messina started the 2006–07 season with Bruno Giordano as head coach; however, he was replaced on January 30, 2007, by Alberto Cavasin because of poor results.
 On April 2, following a 2–0 away defeat to Cagliari Calcio, another team involved in the battle to avoid relegation, Cavasin was sacked too, and Giordano was recalled to fill the coaching position.
 Giordano made even worse in his second time at Messina, with four defeats in four matches; with Messina second-last placed in the table five matchdays prior to the end of the season, Giordano was sacked again on April 23 and replaced by Bruno Bolchi.

 A notable achievement for Messina so far this season, was reaching the last 16 of the Coppa Italia for only the second time in their history.
 Messina knocked out S.S.
 Lazio on the way in a thrilling show down, which went to extra time; Messina won the game 4–3 with goals from Iliev, Cordova and two from Di Napoli.
 They went out in the next round to eventual finalists Internazionale.

 The 2007–08 Serie B campaign for Messina started with a new coach, former Venezia boss Nello Di Costanzo.
 The club however started with little hopes for a prompt return to the top flight, always leaning in middle of the league table throughout the season.
 In July 2008 Messina chairman Pietro Franza announced he did not find any investor ready to take over the club, and that he was consequently giving up the club's Serie B membership, declaring also he would look forward to enter the club into an amateur league.
 On 1 August, it was confirmed that Messina was admitted to Serie D. In November 2008, the Court of Messina declared the club to be bankrupt and appointed a trustee to start a search for potential investors.

 A.C.
 Rinascita Messina

 In March 2009, Rome-based entrepreneur Alfredo Di Lullo acquired Football Club Messina Peloro in a blind auction held by the Court of Messina and in April 2009 it becomes A.C.
 Rinascita Messina.

 On January 4, 2011, the club is transferred to the group Martorano which August 14, 2011 sold it to Raffaele "Lello" Manfredi.

+A.C.
+Riunite Messina 1947

 Starting in the summer of 2014, the new name of the club was Associazioni Calcio Riunite Messina 1947.
 In the 2014–15 season, the club was relegated to Serie D, but it was readmitted to Lega Pro for involvement in sporting fraud.
 Since the summer of 2015, the new owner and president is Natale Stracuzzi.
 The club failed to submit its surety by the 5 July 2017 deadline and was expelled by Lega Pro.
 A successor club, A.C.R.
 Messina was admitted to the 2017–18 Serie D.